 Strep throat is preferably treated with oral antibiotics - usually amoxicillin.
 Children with strep throat should take a full 24-hour day of doses of the medication and be fever-free before returning to school.
 Be sure to follow your physician’s instructions regarding the prescription.
 Even if the symptoms fade, be sure to still take all of the medication as directed, as the full-course has been shown to prevent rheumatic fever.

-If you come into Patient First and are diagnosed with strep throat, we can provide your prescription medication on-site, which saves you a trip to the drugstore after your visit and speeds up recovery.
+If needed, you can come into any Patient First center from 8 a.m. to 10 p.m. any day of the week with no appointment.
+If you do come into one of our centers and are diagnosed with strep throat, we can provide your prescription medication on-site, which saves you a trip to the drugstore after your visit and speeds up recovery.

 For symptom relief, ibuprofen or acetaminophen are recommended.
 Children under 6 years old should not be given OTC cough and cold medicines, unless recommended by a physician.
 Oral analgesic spray or lozenges can also be used to help relieve pain and discomfort.

 For more ideas on how to soothe your throat soreness, read

 6 Ways to Soothe a Sore Throat.

 Your Preferred Center